 Upon receipt of an appeal of a grade challenge decision by the Director of Academic Affairs, the Executive Director of the Indiana Academy will appoint within fourteen (14) calendar days a Grade Challenge Review Committee comprised of three (3) people not already familiar with the case under appeal.
 The members appointed to the Committee by the Executive Director must be employees of Ball State University.
-The instructor who issued the grade in question will choose one of the three members of the Committee is appointed.
+The instructor who issued the grade in question will choose one of the three members of the Committee.
+The review must be completed within fourteen (14) calendar days after the last member of the Committee is appointed.
 The Grade Challenge Review Committee must issue a decision within fourteen (14) calendar days to change the grade or let the grade stand unchanged.
 The decision of the Committee is final.